akka/akka/akka-docs/scala/actors.rst

 ``preRestart`` and ``postRestart`` callbacks.

-Extending Actors using mapBehavior and PartialFunction chaining
+Extending Actors using whenBecoming and PartialFunction chaining
 ===============================================================

-You can create "mixin" traits or abstract classes using the ``mapBehavior`` method on ``Actor``.
+You can create "mixin" traits or abstract classes using the ``whenBecoming`` method on ``Actor``.
 This method modifies the standard actor behavior as defined by ``receive`` or ``become``.
-To allow multiple traits to be mixed in to one actor, when you override ``mapBehavior`` you should always chain up and allow supertypes to run their ``mapBehavior`` as well.
+To allow multiple traits to be mixed in to one actor, when you override ``whenBecoming`` you should always chain up and allow supertypes to run their ``whenBecoming`` as well.

-.. includecode:: code/akka/docs/actor/ActorDocSpec.scala#receive-mapBehavior
+.. includecode:: code/akka/docs/actor/ActorDocSpec.scala#receive-whenBecoming

-Multiple traits that implement ``mapBehavior`` in this way can be mixed in to the same concrete class.
+Multiple traits that implement ``whenBecoming`` in this way can be mixed in to the same concrete class.
 The concrete class need not do anything special, it implements ``receive`` as usual.

 ``PartialFunction.orElse`` chaining can also be used for more complex scenarios, like dynamic runtime registration of handlers: